Clothing, Textiles and Interior Design Courses

 Study of the evolution of the textile industry and its products, emphasizing multinational characteristics and contemporary issues.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Costume development from prehistoric to modern times.
 Study of cultural forces in relation to the evolution of costume.
-Offered in the fall semester.
+Minimum 61 hours.

 Independent Study.